cis1951/lec13-code/README.md

 In this repo, we'll be building a ~~free-to-play interactive experiential game~~ an AR app that's entirely placing and opening loot boxes.

-You'll need a physical device to run this app, as it needs to use the camera and motion sensors.
+You'll need a physical device with iOS 18 or later to run this app, as it needs to use the camera, motion sensors, and the latest RealityKit APIs.

 > [!IMPORTANT]
 > To run the app on a physical device, you may need to change the bundle identifier in the project settings to something unique.